On a surface singular braid monoid: Monoid of surface-knots

 \end{proof}

-\begin{remark} It is still open problem, whether any pair of marked diagrams in braid form of equivalent knotted surface, can be transformed one another by using only relations A1)-A12) and C1)-C2). \end{remark}
+\begin{remark} It is still an open problem, whether any pair of marked diagrams in braid form of equivalent surface-knot, can be transformed one another by using only relations A1)-A11) and C1)-C2). \end{remark}

-\begin{lem} \ Under the assumptions of Definition \ref{d01} the following relation holds: \begin{enumerate} \item[A13)] $x_i\Delta_n=\Delta_n x_{n-i}$ for $1\leq i<n\leq m$. \end{enumerate} \end{lem} \begin{proof}
+\begin{lem} \ Under the assumptions of Definition \ref{d01} the following relation holds: \begin{enumerate} \item[A12)] $x_i\Delta_n=\Delta_n x_{n-i}$ for $1\leq i<n\leq m$. \end{enumerate} \end{lem} \begin{proof}

-It follows directly from geometric observation after making positive half-twist in $\mathbb{R}^3$ of $n$ strands with element $x_i$.
+It follows directly from geometric observation after making positive half-twist in $\mathbb{R}^3$ of first $n$ strands with element $x_i$.

 \end{proof}